yaseminozt/TF-miRNA-mRNA-Regulatory-Circuit-Identification/README.md

 Further intersects the candidate triplets with TF–gene relationships and writes the resulting regulatory circuits to:

-`Sonuc.txt`
+`Result.txt`

 The final refinement step uses TF–miRNA relationships to generate the final set of circuits in:

-`Sonuc2.txt`
+`Result2.txt`

 ## Reproducibility

 The source codes are provided to document the computational procedure used for identifying TF–miRNA–mRNA regulatory circuits.
-The step numbering in this repository corresponds to the workflow described in the associated Methods section.

 ## Citation

-If you use this code, please cite the associated publication/chapter in which the workflow is described.
+If you use this code, please cite the associated publication in which the workflow is described.

 ## License

 This repository is provided for research and academic use.
-A specific open-source license can be added if required by the journal, institution, or project.